 Submission of information in the application or renewal application that is deceptive, misleading, false or fraudulent, or that tends to deceive or create a misleading impression, whether directly, or by omission or ambiguity;

-Violation of the requirements of the state Marijuana laws, including 935 CMR 501.000.
+Violation of the requirements of the state Marijuana laws, including 935 CMR 501.000: Medical Use of Marijuana.

-Fraudulent use of a Registration Card including, but not limited to, tampering, falsifying, altering, modifying, duplicating, or allowing another person to use, tamper, falsify, alter, modify, or duplicate an agent Registration Card or Hardship Cultivation Registration;
+Fraudulent use of a Registration Card including, but not limited to, tampering, falsifying, altering, modifying, duplicating, or allowing another person to use, tamper, falsify, alter, modify, or duplicate an Agent Registration Card or Hardship Cultivation Registration;

 Selling, Transferring, distributing, or giving Marijuana to any unauthorized person;

-Failure to notify the Commission within five business days after becoming aware that the agent Registration Card has been lost, stolen, or destroyed;
+Failure to notify the Commission within five business days after becoming aware that the Agent Registration Card has been lost, stolen, or destroyed;

-Failure to notify the Commission within five business days after a change in the registration information contained in the application or required by the Commission to have been submitted in connection with the application an agent Registration Card, including open investigations or pending actions as delineated in 935 CMR 501.802, as applicable, that may otherwise affect the status of the suitability for registration of the MTC agent;
+Failure to notify the Commission within five business days after a change in the registration information contained in the application or required by the Commission to have been submitted in connection with the application an Agent Registration Card, including open investigations or pending actions as delineated in 935 CMR 501.802: Suitability Standard for Registration as a Medical Marijuana Treatment Center Agent, as applicable, that may otherwise affect the status of the suitability for registration of the MTC agent;

 Conviction, guilty plea, plea of nolo contendere, or admission to sufficient facts of a felony drug offense involving distribution to a minor in the Commonwealth, or a like violation of the laws of an Other Jurisdiction; or

-Conviction, guilty plea, plea of nolo contendere or admission to sufficient facts in the Commonwealth, or a like violation of the laws of another state, to an offense as delineated in 935 CMR 501.802 or 935 CMR 501.803, as applicable, that may otherwise affect the status of the suitability for registration of the MTC agent.
+Conviction, guilty plea, plea of nolo contendere or admission to sufficient facts in the Commonwealth, or a like violation of the laws of another state, to an offense as delineated in 935 CMR 501.802: Suitability Standard for Registration as a Medical Marijuana Treatment Center Agent or 935 CMR 501.803: Suitability Standard for Registration as a Laboratory Agent, as applicable, that may otherwise affect the status of the suitability for registration of the MTC agent.

 In addition to the grounds in 935 CMR 501.032(1), each of the following, in and of itself, shall be adequate grounds for the revocation of a Patient Registration Card: